top of page

 Learning proper stances is crucial.
 The most common are:

-These stances provide balance and power for all techniques.
+These stances provide balance and power for your techniques.

 • Basic Punches

-Students practice straight punches (oi zuki), reverse punches (gyaku zuki), and jab punches.
+Students practice straight punches, reverse punches, and jab punches.
 Focus lies on correct fist formation and hip rotation.

 • Blocks